nickserv/danamccurdy.com/_posts/2017-02-07-what-i-leave-behind.md

 on the shore of a digital sea,
 I pause, like a castaway,
 as I toss my bits and bytes
-into this world of data,
-and consider:
-is THIS how I would choose
-to be remembered?
+into this liquid world of data, and consider: is THIS how I would choose to be remembered?